-The average processor has a small fortune tied up in processing equipment and plant facilities, and often even more in engineered materials.
+The average plastics processor has a small fortune tied up in auxiliary equipment and plant facilities, and often even more in engineered materials.
 And, the value of keeping the long-term trust of your most demanding customers?
 Priceless.

 If you consider the fact that improper drying can have a negative impact on all of the above, you begin to get the idea that using the right equipment and following the resin suppliers’ recommendations are absolutely critical to staying successful in today’s increasingly challenging marketplace.